Skip to main content

 A.R.S. § 14-12105(A)(1)-(3)

 The list of requests goes further.
-Arizona courts can also ask another state's court to order investigations of persons involved in the proceeding, forward certified transcripts and records, ensure that necessary individuals appear in the proceeding, and authorize the release of medical, financial, and criminal records, including protected health information under federal HIPAA rules.
+Arizona courts can also ask another state to order investigations of persons involved in the guardianship proceeding.
+They can request certified transcripts, ensure necessary people appear, and authorize release of medical, financial, and criminal records.

 Arizona Courts Must Cooperate in Return

 This cooperation runs both ways.
-When a court in another state has an active guardianship or protective proceeding and requests assistance from Arizona, an Arizona court has jurisdiction to grant that request or make reasonable efforts to comply.
+When a court in another state has an active guardianship proceeding and requests help, Arizona has jurisdiction to grant that request.

 If a court of another state in which a guardianship or protective proceeding is pending requests assistance of the kind provided in subsection A, a court of this state has jurisdiction for the limited purpose of granting the request or making reasonable efforts to comply with the request.